Detrixx/ToDoList/README.md

+## To Do List
-## A simple to-do list app created using React.
+# A simple to-do list app created using React.